Scientific: Euphorbia lomelii (formerly Pedilanthus macrocarpus)

 Foliage/Texture: Generally leafless, elongated stems are green (photosynthetic); medium coarse texture.

-Flowers & Fruits: Small yellow to red terminal blooms; fruit, oblong and reddish during winter.
+Flowers & Fruits: Small, yellow to red terminal blooms, attract hummingbirds; fruits are oblong and reddish.

-Seasonal Color: Flowers in summer are but a relatively minor accent.
+Seasonal Color: Flowers in summer and fruits during winter are relatively minor accents.

 Light: Versatile from full sun to shade, prefers partial shade in Phoenix.